kjenney/gitops-local-with-cloud-infra/README.md

 ## Decisions

-1. Rancher Desktop - because Minikube wouldn't work with my version of Virtualbox and it was too difficult to downgrade on a Mac
+1. Rancher Desktop
+   a.
+Minikube wouldn't work with my version of Virtualbox and it was too difficult to downgrade on a Mac
+   b.
+Useful because it bundles dependencies, such as kubectl